onWorkerReload

 Worker::runAll();

-Tip: In addition to using an anonymous function as a callback, you can also use other callback writing methods as a reference.
+Tip: In addition to using an anonymous function as a callback, you can also refer here for other callback styles.